 Estimating Patent Damages: Which Model to Choose?, DuPont Widener IP CLE, Wilmington, Delaware (October 2013).

-Preparing for the Impending Reality of Biosimilars Patent Litigation: Immediate Action Plans for the First Wave, American Conference Institute’s 4th Advanced Forum on Biosimilars; New York, NY; panel presentation (June 2013).
+Preparing for the Impending Reality of Biosimilars Patent Litigation: Immediate Action Plans for the First Wave, American Conference Institute’s 4th Advanced Forum on Biosimilars; New York City, New York; panel presentation (June 2013).

 Protecting Your Company’s Intellectual Property, FDCC Corporate Counsel Symposium; Philadelphia, Pennsylvania; panel presentation (September 2012).